Alexander Haindorf: Family

 In 1815 Haindorf was married to his wife Sophie, after a five-year-long engagement.
 She was the daughter of the wealthy Elias Masks (1765-1854).
 His wife died one year into the marriage after the birth of their only daughter.
 The daughter, who was also called Sophie, was raised by the house lady Gaublitz.
 She was a childhood friend of her mom and was invited into the household after meeting Haindorf in Paris.
 She was a Christian and influenced his child with her faith.
 Sophie had many children: Richard (1843-1906), Otto (1844-1923), Helene (1845-1869), Ernst (1847-1902), Henriette (1848-?), Agnes (1851-1926) and Robert Loeb (1853-1925).
 Her father Haindorf as well as Elias Marks tried to convince her to not baptize her children to become Protestants.
 Her husband and Sophie discussed the matter over the cause of years, worrying not only about her father but also about the freedom of decision for their children.
 In 1862, after Haindorf's death, her children were baptized.
 This effect was not attended by her father and caused fights between the two.
 Sophie was influenced by Gaublitz and remained in contact with her in her adulthood but also inherited many traits of her father.
 She was influenced by her father when it comes to good education and good peer groups.
 She also adopted his sense of art which eventually would lead to her inheriting his art collection after his death.

-Haindorf stopped his activity as a doctor, however, not his leading positions in the association shortly after his father-in-law passed away in 1854.
+Haindorf stopped his activity as a doctor, however, not his leading positions in the association shortly after his father-in-law died in 1854.
 He went back to Hamm to be near his daughter Sophie and his son-in-law Jakob Loeb in 1854 where he stayed until his death in 1862.
 He moved into his father-in-law's (Elias Marks) house, located in Südstraße 6 in Hamm.
 46 years after his death he was buried beside his wife in Münster.